 Women, children, babies and sometimes even men are raped, mutilated in a systemic way.
 In 1999, Dr. Mukwege, Nobel Peace Prize co-laureat 2018, founded the Hospital of Panzi.
 Since, more than 55.000 patients have been operated for deep physical wounds by the gynecological surgeon and his teams.

-In October 2020, a team of podcast specialists will train a group of survivors members of the Mouvement national des Survivant.es. de Violences Sexuelles en RDCongo.
+A team of podcast specialists will train a group of survivors members of the Mouvement national des Survivant.es. de Violences Sexuelles en RDCongo.

 The training for the podcast "Voices of Panzi" aims at helping the survivors to share their stories, make their voices resonate nationally and internationally and to acquire technical and digital skills.
 The creation of their own podcast "Voices of Panzi": from the concept to the recording, editing and broadcasting.
 A way to use this new digital media for therapeutic, educational and practical way.